Low Gi Explained

 A potato has a Gi of 85 and contains 14 grams of carbohydrate

-We can therefore predict that the potato will have twice the glycemic effect of an apple.
+We can therefore predict that the potato will have more than double the glycemic impact of an apple (12 vs 6).
 Similar to the glycemic index, the glycemic load of a food can be classified as low, medium, or high:

 The GL of a mixed meal or diet can simply be calculated by summing together the GL values for each ingredient or component.
-For example, if breakfast was composed of 2 wheat biscuits (GL = 15), ½ a cup of milk (GL = 4) and 2 teaspoons of sugar (GL = 6), its overall GL would be 25 (15 + 4 + 6).
+For example, if breakfast was composed of 2 wheat biscuits (GL = 15), ½ a cup of milk (GL = 4) and 2 teaspoons of sugar (GL = 6), its overall GL would be 25 g (15 g + 4 g + 6 g).

-For the whole day, a low GL diet has a GL less than 100 g/% for people consuming 8,700 kJ.
+For the whole day, a target GL of 100 g has been recommended for people consuming 8,400 kJ (2000 calories).

-Therefore, for people consuming 3 meals per day, a low GL meal would have a GL ≤ 33 g/%.
+For people consuming 3 meals per day, a low GL meal would have a GL ≤ 33 g.

 For optimal health, you should aim to keep your daily glycemic load under 100.